jyeo/cs122_financialdata_project/README.md

 Caching ensures Spotify rate limits aren’t exceeded during development

+Symbols are another method to organise your page with [visual appeal](https://gist.github.com/rxaviers/7360908).

 ## Extra
 A .gitignore file and a license (MIT License) has been attached separately